-BlackFog was founded as a solution to the global problem of Data Privacy and Identity Theft Protection.
+BlackFog was founded as a solution to the global problem of data privacy and data security.
 Before the advent of rich mobile devices in 2007 with the first iPhone, the concept of losing your computer was considered a major problem for individuals and corporations.
 Many solutions were developed to try and prevent the theft of these devices with limited success.

 The world has moved to a mobile device based economy, with focus around data creation, storage, cloud servers and information sharing.
 The idea of losing your device has become secondary to the information that is stored on it.